filberthamijoyo/CinematicAI/README.md

 ## References

-- For more information on the techniques used, please refer to the comprehensive report in `Cinematic_AI_Assistant.pdf`
+- For more information on the techniques used, please refer to the comprehensive report in `Cinematic_AI_Report.pdf`